parishisit/NLAFullPackage/README.md

 # NLAFullPackage
-A full package of all numerical linear algebra algorithms.
+Implementation of all numerical linear algebra algorithms.
 :))